swilliams11/edgemicro-decorator/README-SHORT.md

 # edgemicro-decorator short version
 This is the short version of the edgemicro-decorator documentation.

+** Please note that the edgemicro-decorator will execute only if you bind the Cloud Foundry app to the `edgemicro_service`.**

 1. You must have access to Edge.
 And you must complete the following.
   a) Create an edgemicro aware proxy.
   b) Create an Apigee product.